simplisticton/v0.2-dc-inlet/README.md

 - 18AWG wire
 - Heatshrink tubing

+## Implications

+There are several implications to not having mains power in your printer:
+- 24V bed heater can be safely run at 100% power
+- No need for a 24V power supply on the printer itself means a lot more availabe room
+- You can utilize a 24V-5V step down converter to power your Raspberry Pi instead of needing a separate 5V PSU

+I recommend using Wago lever nuts and ferules to simplify your wiring and keep it neat and tidy!

 ## Instructions

 1. Prepare the foot as per the Voron V0.2 manual (i.e., insert heatsets).